XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab1-GettingStarted.md

 ## <a name="2"></a>2.
 Download required and optional tooling
 First, you will need to have a development IDE installed.
 The most preferable IDE is [Visual Studio 2019](https://www.visualstudio.com/vs/) if you are running the Windows operating system.

-You should also install [Visual Studio Code](https://code.visualstudio.com/) for the Angulard labs and as an alternative to Visual Studio 2019 the following cases:
+You should also install [Visual Studio Code](https://code.visualstudio.com/) for the Angular labs and as an alternative to Visual Studio 2019 the following cases:
 - Your development machine is running OSX or a Linux distribution as your operating system.
 - You want to have an light-weight IDE or use an alternative to Visual Studio 2019.